AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 product-area: reporting;setup
 navigation-topic: create-and-manage-reports
 title: Report delivery overview
-description: (NOTE: This is linked to the UI in the Send Report box inside the Preview sandbox.
-If you change title, log bug for Dev to fix the link)
+description: "(NOTE: This is linked to the UI in the Send Report box inside the Preview sandbox.
+If you change title, log bug for Dev to fix the link)"
 ---

 # Report delivery overview